testify-tcc/exercises/README.md

 }
 ```

+## Description

+After creating the definition file, you should create a description (`description.md`).
+The description must be written in Markdown and it's mandatory, to create a better experience for the users.

 # Step by step to create a section definition

 A directory must be created `/definitions/sections/<section-directory-name>`.
 Please keep in mind that a section needs to have exercises.